jtabin/Felid-Eyes/README.md

   - "Output Specific Colors.ipynb" transforms the RGB .csv output of "Data Collection Script.ipynb" and "Specific Color Reconstruction.Rmd" into colorful images for figure creation.
 It also takes "shade_bg.png" as an background input, provided in this repository as well.
   - "Find Correlations.Rmd" takes the output of "Data Collection Script.ipynb" and performs phylogenetic and tetrachoric correlations, resulting in raw data, as well as figures.

 These methods can be applied to any color reconstruction, whether or not phylogenetics are involved.
+For more detail about the files or code presented here, please see the file "README_DataSetInfo.md" presented here or go to https://doi.org/10.5061/dryad.s4mw6m9b0.

 #### I hope this data and analysis is useful!
 Please do not hesitate to contact me with questions at jtabin1@gmail.com!